-Mow the lawn as high as possible.
-It's that simple.
-Set the wheels as high as you are willing to go, 3-3 1/2 inches is a great height.
-Mowing the lawn at this height, once a week (or less during heat and drought stress), will ease the stress to the plant and result in an overall healthier lawn.
-Using a mulching lawn mower is even better.
-Returning the clippings to the lawn saves work and provides another source of organic matter to the lawn.
+Most homeowners find that 3 to 3 1/2 inches are a good height, though it may take some time to become acclimated to a length that feels a little shaggy at first.
+Mowing the lawn to this height once a week (or less during heat and drought stress), will ease the stress to the plants and result in an overall healthier lawn.
+Using a mulching lawn mower is even better; returning the clippings to the lawn saves work and provides another source of organic matter to the lawn.